MylesLandais/obsidian-sync/AWS/Ultimate AWS Certified Solutions Architect Associate 2021.md

 New EC2 instances are put in the default VPC with internet connectivity and public IPv4 address Get public/private DNS hostnames

+Internet Gateway (IGW)
+Allows resources to connect to the internet, one VPC can connect to one IGW

+Route Tables in VPC, Need to route VPN to IGW to enable public access.
+0.0.0.0/0 Target IPW # Rule for Internet routing 10.1.0.0/24 Target Local # Rule for local routing

+Bastion Hosts - Jump off box, SSH into Bastion to SSH into Private EC2 instances.
+Bastion exposed to Public and has security rules to allow to private subnets.